Share this with

 - The best times to go are during the Cherry Blossom season (March & April) and the vibrant autumn months (September to November)

-- With preparations in place to host the 2020 Summer Olympics, there has never been a better time to visit the best city in the world as voted by Conde Nast.
+- Having hosted the 2020 Summer Olympics, there has never been a better time to visit the best city in the world as voted by Conde Nast.

 - Visit the famed Meji Jingu Shrine, built to honor the first Emperor of Japan